jiangyc2024/NumCSE/CodeExpert/nmcse/readme.md

 ### Local testing

 Using either one of the two methods above, you will now have a local image tagged `cx-nmcse`.
 Test the image by running `run.sh`.
 This will run an action (either "compile", "run", or "test") on the project in `projectfiles`.
 You can change the action in the script.
-To use a different assignment, the `projectfiles` directory must be supplied with the assignment data in the same structure that Code Expert projects use.
+To use a different assignment, a directory `projectfiles` (next to **this** file) must be supplied with the assignment data in the same structure that Code Expert projects use.
 For this, you can export a known-to-work task from the Code Expert platform and pick one of the projects (either "solution" or "template").
 Then paste those into `projectfiles`.

 **Warning**: Since this directory is bind mounted, changes to this directory will persist on the host machine.
 This is good for debugging purposes, but may corrupt the files if something goes wrong.
 It is recommended to keep a clean backup of the `projectfiles` somewhere.

 ### Cleaning up

-Once in a while, you will want to clean up excess images and containers.
+Once in a while, you will want to clean up excess images and containers, especially during container development.
 For this, use `clean.sh`.
+This is a tentative clean-up process.
+For a more agressive version, consult `docker image ls` and `docker image rm`.

 ## Scripts directory